 The Japanese government has invested a lot into training hospitality staff to speak and understand English.
 If you stick to the event venues, you’ll probably get by.
 However, if you want to shop, book tickets and see the sights around Tokyo, you’ll definitely need to know some basic Japanese phrases!

 Use the Travel Phrasebook section in LingoDeer!
 You’ll be up and chatting to the locals in Japanese in no time.
+We also wrote another article about how to cheer athletes on in different languages, check it out and be prepared!

 4. Accommodation in Tokyo